Joni Mitchell’s FireAid concert performance hailed as ‘miracle’ after aneurysm stole her ability to speak

 The tipster also revealed that the multi-instrumentalist is ready to do more concerts.
 “She has one coming up in Germany in April and is looking to add more, depending on her energy.
 She's not ready to quit.
 She's a fierce woman with so much grit, it's quite amazing.
 And she still has her wit and her incredible joie de vivre,” the insider added.

-Joni Mitchell was diagnosed with an aneurysm in 2015
+Joni Mitchell had an aneurysm in 2015

 In 2015, Joni Mitchell's conservator Leslie Morris shared that she suffered an aneurysm.